Surendrakumar045/HouseRentalManagementApp/README.md

 # HouseRentalManagementApp
-House Rental Managemnt app is help to search the rental property like house, apartment, pg, hostem and flat etc.
+House Rental Managemnt app is help to search the rental property like house, apartment, pg, hostel and flat etc.